Part I (Obi-Wan Kenobi): Casting

-The episode stars Ewan McGregor as Obi-Wan Kenobi, and features recurring co-stars Rupert Friend as the Grand Inquisitor, Sung Kang as the Fifth Brother, Moses Ingram as Reva Sevander / Third Sister, Benn Safdie as Nari, Vivien Lyra Blair as a young Leia Organa, Simone Kessel as Breha Organa, Flea as Vect Nokru. in addition to Joel Edgerton, Bonnie Piesse, and Jimmy Smits reprising their roles as Owen Lars, Beru Whitesun Lars, and Bail Organa, respectively, from the prequel trilogy.
+The episode stars Ewan McGregor as Obi-Wan Kenobi, and features recurring co-stars Rupert Friend as the Grand Inquisitor, Sung Kang as the Fifth Brother, Moses Ingram as Reva Sevander / Third Sister, Benn Safdie as Nari, Vivien Lyra Blair as a young Princess Leia, Simone Kessel as Breha Organa, Flea as Vect Nokru. in addition to Joel Edgerton, Bonnie Piesse, and Jimmy Smits reprising their roles as Owen Lars, Beru Whitesun Lars, and Bail Organa, respectively, from the prequel trilogy.
 Also appearing are Ming Qui as Minas Velti, Grant Feely as Luke Skywalker, and Anthony Daniels as C-3PO.

 Filming and visual effects

-Principal photography began on May 4, 2021, on the annual Star Wars day celebration, with Deborah Chow directing, and Chung-hoon Chung serving as cinematographer.
+Principal photography began on May 4, 2021, on the annual Star Wars Day celebration, with Deborah Chow directing, and Chung-hoon Chung serving as cinematographer.
 The series had used the StageCraft video wall technology provided by Industrial Light & Magic (ILM).
 Filming had taken place in The Volume set, the soundstage in which the StageCraft technology is implemented, at the Manhattan Beach Studios.

 Visual effects for the episode were created by ILM, Hybride, Image Engine, Important Looking Pirates, Soho VFX, Wētā FX, Blind LTD, and ReDefine.

 Music

 Natalie Holt was hired as composer for the series, making her the first woman to score a live-action Star Wars project, while John Williams composed the "Obi-Wan Theme".
-Holt explained that in the episode, "Obi’s in the desert, he’s given up everything, he’s lost, he’s alone.
-I tried some single instruments but it just didn’t feel right.
+Holt explained that in the episode, "Obi's in the desert, he's given up everything, he's lost, he's alone.
+I tried some single instruments but it just didn't feel right.
 Suddenly John was on board, and his involvement unlocked the use of those heritage themes".
-She described the process as "finding the right level of ‘Star Wars’ homage, because we’ve got heritage characters" and "adding in new elements as well".
+She described the process as "finding the right level of 'Star Wars' homage, because we've got heritage characters" and "adding in new elements as well".
 While writing the score for the series, she wanted to find the "right balance for them [Deborah Chow and Kathleen Kennedy] were looking for in Obi's world" and took inspiration from William's work on Star Wars.
 Holt wanted each of the planets in the series to feel like their own character.
 For Alderaan, she added "South American flavors" and used an orchestra and synthesizers for the score.
 Chow described it as a "really socialist country, green, modern, tech..." and compared the Organa family to the Obamas.